-12. Related party transactions (continued):
+13. Related party transactions (continued):

-- (iii) A principal of Gemibra Media is a close family member of Marz Kord, the President and CEO, and director of the Company.
-At December 31, 2022, the Company has a payable to Gemibra Media of \$5,311 (2021 \$4,520).
-In January 2022, the Company entered into two agreements to provide social media, website and video production services for a total of \$4,700 per month for a term of twelve months.
-In January 2023, the Company entered into two agreements to provide social media, website, and video production services for a total of \$4,700 per month for a term of twelve months.
-These transactions were in the normal course of operations and measured at the exchange amount of consideration established and agreed to by the related parties. - (iv) Effective November 18, 2022, the Company entered into a sublease agreement with Archer for a portion of Wallbridge premises relating to Nickel Assets and a secondment agreement to provide Archer with Company personnel for work on Nickel Asset properties on an as needed basis.
-At December 31, 2022, the Company has a receivable from Archer of \$19,591 (2021 \$nil) and a payable to Archer of \$612,230 (2021 \$nil).
-In addition, the Company has an indemnification asset of \$2,466,991 (2021 \$nil) relating to the Broken Hammer closure plan liability (note 14) which Archer assumed pursuant to the Sale Agreement.
+- (ii) A principal of Gemibra Media is a close family member of Marz Kord, the former President and CEO, and former director of the Company.
+At December 31, 2022, the Company had a payable to Gemibra Media of \$5,311.
+In each of January 2022 and 2023, the Company entered into two agreements to provide social media, website and video production services for a total of \$4,700 per month for a term of twelve months.
+These transactions were in the normal course of operations and measured at the exchange amount of consideration established and agreed to by the related parties.
+On October 10, 2023, Marz Kord retired from his role as President and CEO, and director of the Company. - (iii) Effective November 18, 2022, the Company entered into a sublease agreement with Archer for a portion of Wallbridge premises relating to Nickel Assets and a secondment agreement to provide Archer with Company personnel for work on Nickel Asset properties on an as needed basis.
+The Company also charges Archer for the use of Wallbridge accommodations at the Detour-Fenelon Gold Trend site facilities in the Northern Abitibi region of Quebec.
+At December 31, 2023, the Company has a receivable from Archer of \$23,807 (2022 - \$19,591) and a payable to Archer of \$nil (2022 - \$612,230).
+In addition, the Company has an indemnification asset of \$2,477,366 (2022 - \$2,466,991) relating to the Broken Hammer closure plan liability (note 15) which Archer assumed pursuant to the Sale Agreement.
 These transactions were in the normal course of operations and measured at the exchange amount of consideration established and agreed to by the related parties. - (b) Key management personnel compensation: